What to See in Pisa Beyond the Tower

 Piazza dei Miracoli, Pisa

 The Leaning Tower of Pisa, known as the Torre di Pisa in Italian, is one of the most famous landmarks in the world.
 As such, approximately 5 million tourists visit each year.
-The construction began on the tower in the 12th century and was originally planned as a bell tower.
-After standing upright for 5 years, the white marble structure began to lean after completion of the third story.
-The lean was inevitable with a foundation only 3 meters deep on soil comprised of clay, sand and shells.
-It was simply not strong enough to support the structure.
-The tower was completed in the 14th century and there have been multiple extensive attempts to fight the lean lasting well into the 20th century.
-The final attempt was completed in 2001 and since, the Leaning Tower of Pisa has remained stable.
+Construction on the tower began in the 12th century and was originally intended to be a bell tower.
+After standing upright for 5 years, the white marble structure began to lean after the completion of the third story.
+The lean was inevitable due to a foundation of only 3 meters on soil of clay, sand, and shells.
+Simply, the ground was not strong enough to support it.
+The tower was completed in the 14th century, and there have been extensive attempts to fight the lean, well into the 20th century.
+The final was completed in 2001, and since then, the Leaning Tower of Pisa has remained stable.

 While most visitors to Pisa come solely for the Tower, this city has so much more to offer.
 Whether you are visiting for a day or a weekend, read below for my recommendations on what to see in Pisa beyond the Leaning Tower.